marchete/django-adldap-sync/README.md

 ### Features
   - Works on Python 3.5 and Django 1.10, tested both on Windows 10 and Centos 7.2.
 Untested on other Python versions or Django
   - Tested against Active Directory on Windows Server 2008R2.
 Must work on any other AD, and maybe another generic LDAP server.
-  - One way read-only sync from Active Directory/LDAP to Django
+  - One way read-only sync from Active Directory/LDAP to Django, with AD/LDAP server failover.
   - Synchronizes Users, Groups and Group Memberships.
 AD Primary Group is added via a manual config in settings.py.
   - Allows incremental synchronization, based on the last timestamp.
-This reduces the sync time to the minimum
+This reduces the sync time to the minimum.
-  - Synchronizes AD User Data to both User Model and User Profiles (without external callbacks)
+  - Synchronizes AD User Data to both User Model and User Profiles (without external callbacks).
-  - Synchronizes thumbnailPhoto or jpegPhoto to an ImageField
+  - Synchronizes thumbnailPhoto or jpegPhoto to an ImageField.

 ### Installation
 Not packaged in PIP yet, sorry!